christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 - [#8242](https://codeberg.org/forgejo/forgejo/pulls/8242): (Earl Warren) actions mail opt-in

 With all that work done Action notification got into the v12.0 release of Forgejo!
+You can go back up to the visualization and see if you can find my PRs.

 <Spacer />